bencodes-au/Campaign-Manager-API/readme.md

 <img src="images/campaign_erd.png" alt="Campaign ERD" />

 ## What I Chose and Why
 For this application, I decided to use Python, with Flask as the WSGI.
 Python is a high level language that is known for being beginner friendly, which is perfect for where I am currently in my coding journey.
 Python being known for it's role in data science and processing made it an obvious choice.
 Compared to an alternatives such as JSNode or Express, it seemed that Flask was far more flexible on the scale which my project requires, as opposed to others which are more inclined towards scalability, real time interactions and simultaneous database requests.
 With Flask, I elected to use postgreSQL.
-I find relational databases to ne easier to work with and understand.
+I find relational databases easier to work with and understand.
 While a NoSQL database such as MongoDB could have worked for this project, I elected to go with the method I have invested the most time in learning.

 ## Imports and Libraries
 ### Flask